efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 consuming and overkill for the purpose of this package.
 Instead tools will be added on demand.

-However one can quickly buil a user interface for the purpose of **pydevmgr_elt**.
+However one can quickly built a user interface for the purpose of **pydevmgr_elt**.

 .. warning:: For pydevmgr_elt_qt, pyqt5 and pyqtgraph shall be installed